wp-plugins/oqey-gallery/readme.txt

 * NEW: Wordpress uploader is native now for oQey Gallery
 * NEW: Wordpress media files support
+* NEW: Free 100% Html 5 skin is available - Veronika's skin
 * OQEY skins for wordpress galleries
 * Language support
 * Video support added